Build Diary 6 – Bring in an expert!

 Choosing my architect

 Building a house is daunting at the best of times, particularly in a different country where the laws and regulations are as clear as mud!
-Normally, if I had to choose an architect to design and project manage the build, I would make a list of architects I admired, meet them, discuss my ideas, see their completed works, get quotes, review etc.
+Normally, if I had to choose an architect, I would make a list of architects I admired, meet them, discuss my ideas, see their completed works, get quotes, review etc.

 Fortunately, we could skip that time-consuming process because I was already friends with a fantastic architect, Silvia from Argentina, who has over 30 years’ experience.
 I am already very familiar with her work.
 Read about my family connection with her here.
 She’s closer to my mum’s age but we have so much in common – we really are kindred spirits!
 It was time to bring in an expert!